Private Health Insurance is a way of providing you and your family with private healthcare.

 According to NHS statistics…

-Inpatient or daypatient care – where a hospital bed is required, either for the night or for part of a day, respectively – is a core part of all Health Insurance cover.
+Inpatient or day-patient care – where a hospital bed is required, either for the night or for part of a day, respectively – is a core part of all Health Insurance cover.

-As well as core inpatient cover, you can also add outpatient cover to your Medical Insurance policy.
-This will allow for diagnostic tests in the lead up to a potential operation to be done privately, rather than waiting for the NHS.
+Adding outpatient cover allows for diagnostic tests in the lead up to a potential operation to be done privately, rather than waiting for the NHS.

 With inpatient-only cover, you’ll have to wait for the NHS to diagnose your condition before using your Private Medical Insurance to resolve the issue.

 The type of underwriting you have on your Private Medical Insurance policy is important as it may have an impact on what you can claim for, especially when it comes to pre-existing conditions.

 With full medical underwriting, you disclose your entire medical history upfront and the insurer places outright exclusions on most pre-existing conditions.

-It’s important to be well-informed when choosing your medical insurance underwriting as it could have a massive impact on what you’ll be able to claim for at a later date.
+It’s important to be well-informed when choosing your medical underwriting as it could have a massive impact on what you’ll be able to claim for at a later date.

-Employee Benefits Consultant at Drewberry
+Head of Employee Benefits at Drewberry

 As well as deciding whether you need to add outpatient cover to your Private Medical Insurance, you’ll also have a number of other options to consider.
 For instance, would you want to add: